alaninhaisnthere/dil-boutique/README.md

 # dil-boutique
-Mock e-commerce using REST API with Node and AWS for product management
+Mock e-commerce using REST API with Node and Express for product management